+Starting in the Fall of 2017, I will be a PhD candidate in the Department of Philosophy at NYU.
 I am currently a Visiting Researcher at Harvard Law School.
-Prior to that, I had the great pleasure of being a Lecturer in Law and Bigelow Teaching Fellow at the University of Chicago Law School (2014-2016), and a faculty affiliate at the Berkman Center for Internet & Society.
-As of January 2017, I’m also starting my fourth stint as a teaching fellow for CopyrightX, a free online copyright course offered by Harvard Law School on the edX platform.
+Prior to that, I was a Bigelow Fellow at the University of Chicago Law School (2014-2016), and a faculty affiliate at the Berkman Center for Internet & Society.
+For four years I’ve also been a teaching fellow for CopyrightX, a free online copyright course offered by Terry Fisher at Harvard Law School.

 I earned a JD from Harvard Law School, magna cum laude, and a BA in philosophy from UCLA, summa cum laude.
 Prior to attending Harvard, I worked on Google’s Global Ethics and Compliance team for three years.
 I’ve also spent time at the Federal Trade Commission, Facebook, Keker & Van Nest, and Jenner & Block’s Washington D.C. office.
 Immediately prior to becoming a Bigelow Fellow, I clerked for the Honorable Chief Judge Diane P. Wood of the United States Court of Appeals for the Seventh Circuit.